rymnc/quadratic-voting-parachain/README.md

 ### Stages of Voting

 0. A member of the technical committee kicks off the voting round.
-In the future, this can be swapped out for actual governance OR have it automated when the previous voting round is finalized.

 #### Proposal Phase (~1 week)